 5. Triggered Safety Switch

 Certain thermostats are equipped with a safety switch, which is triggered whenever a potential threat to your air conditioning system is detected.
 Let’s say your evaporator coils freeze and cause excess condensation to drain from your system – in a case like this, the safety switch may alert your system to shut down, causing your thermostat to turn off.

 If your thermostat has a safety switch, check if it was triggered and then look for any low-hanging fruit as to what could have caused the shutdown.

 Chances are, your thermostat doesn’t get a lot of action, which can mean dust can accumulate in the wiring.
 If the above steps haven’t solved your issue, remove the cover to your thermostat and check the wiring.

 If there is a noticeable amount of dust, use a soft brush or compressed air to clean the wiring.

 So far, so good, right?
 If you fixed it, voilá!
 Have a happy day!
 If you haven’t, this is when things start getting more complicated.

 You’ll need a multimeter for this one.
-Walk outside your home, towards your AC condenser unit.
-Somewhere near it, on an exterior wall of your home, you’ll find the fuse box.
-Attach them (one at a time) to the multimeter, to see if they have any voltage left.
+Walk outside your home and head over to your AC condenser unit.
+Near it, on an exterior wall of your home, you’ll find the fuse box.
+Attach each fuse (one at a time) to the multimeter.
+This will determine if they have any voltage left.
 If either one doesn’t, you can purchase a new one online or at any hardware store.

-Call Blair’s Air Conditioning for AC Repair in Pinellas County and South Tampa
+Call Blair’s Air for AC Repair in Pinellas County and South Tampa

-If you have any issues with your AC, let us know.
-Our experienced HVAC professionals will get it back up and running in no time.
-We offer 24/7 emergency AC repair services, and we’re open 365 days a year.
+If you need assistance right away, we offer 24/7 emergency AC repair services, and we’re open 365 days a year.